irods/irods_development_environment/README.md

-    -d, --debug             Build with symbols for debugging -j, --jobs              Number of jobs for make tool -N, --ninja             Use ninja builder as the make tool -h, --help              This message
+    -d, --debug             Build with symbols for debugging -j, --jobs              Number of jobs for make tool -N, --ninja             Use ninja builder as the make tool --exclude-unit-tests    Indicates that iRODS unit tests should not be built --custom-externals      Path to custom externals packages received via volume mount -h, --help              This message
 ```
+The `--custom-externals` option allows you to specify a location in the builder container where there are built iRODS externals.
+This is useful if the platform does not have built externals available in the RENCI repositories or when trying out a modification to the externals.
+To do this, use a volume mount when running the docker container and specify the mount name with this option (i.e. the path inside the container).

 ### How to run (e.g. Ubuntu 16)
 1. Run iRODS Runner container: